Cystocele: Signs and symptoms

 A bladder that has dropped from its normal position and into the vagina can cause some forms of incontinence and incomplete emptying of the bladder.

 Complications

 Complications may include urinary retention, recurring urinary tract infections and incontinence.
-The anterior vaginal wall may actually protrude though the vaginal introitus (opening).
+The anterior vaginal wall may protrude though the vaginal introitus (opening).
 This can interfere with sexual activity.
 Recurrent urinary tract infections are common for those who have urinary retention.
 In addition, though cystocele can be treated, some treatments may not alleviate troubling symptoms, and further treatment may need to be performed.
-Cystocele may affect the quality of life, women who have cystocele tend to avoid leaving their home and avoid social situations.
+Cystoceles may affect the quality of life; women who have cystoceles tend to avoid leaving their homes and avoid social situations.
 The resulting incontinence puts women at risk of being placed in a nursing home or long-term care facility.

 Cause

 A cystocele occurs when the muscles, fascia, tendons and connective tissues between a woman's bladder and vagina weaken, or detach.
 The type of cystocele that can develop can be due to one, two or three vaginal wall attachment failures: the midline defect, the paravaginal defect, and the transverse defect.
 The midline defect is a cystocele caused by the overstretching of the vaginal wall; the paravaginal defect is the separation of the vaginal connective tissue at the arcus tendineus fascia pelvis; the transverse defect is when the pubocervical fascia becomes detached from the top (apex) of the vagina.
 There is some pelvic prolapse in 40–60% of women who have given birth.
 Muscle injuries have been identified in women with cystocele.
 These injuries are more likely to occur in women who have given birth than those who have not.
 These muscular injuries result in less support to the anterior vaginal wall.

 Some women with connective tissue disorders are predisposed to developing anterior vaginal wall collapse.
 Up to one third of women with Marfan syndrome have a history of vaginal wall collapse.
 Ehlers-Danlos syndrome in women is associated with a rate of 3 out of 4.